25 Sites for Free Stock Photos & Videos You’ll Actually Want To Use

 Some of the photos include a line or two of context from the photographer—a very nice touch.
 You’ll also find analog photos for that vintage vibe for patterns and backgrounds.

 Smart, irreverent, quirky, and unique—the photography on Gratisography will add personality to your professional creations.
 Photographer Ryan McGuire, whose professional tagline is “art that makes you smile,” created the site to spread creative love.
 Gratisography now curates scores of artists’ works, all of which are Creative Commons images under the CC0 license, allowing you to edit and use for commercial purposes.
-Browse by your search terms, or by categories such as animals, people, and whimsical.
+Browse their free stock photos by using your search terms, or by categories such as animals, people, or whimsical.

 Unlike many of the other offerings mentioned in this list, the free pictures to use on Superfamous Images are available under a Creative Commons Attribution 3.0 license, which requires that you give credit, provide a link to the license, and indicate if changes were made.